-Take your summer breakfast game to the next level with this layered chia pudding parfait made with ICONIC Protein Vanilla Bean and superfood spirulina.
+Take your breakfast game to the next level with this layered chia pudding parfait made with ICONIC Protein Vanilla Bean and superfood spirulina.

 Feeling blue used to be a bad thing, but not when it comes to spirulina-- this superfood ingredient has a signature blue-green color and is absolutely packed with essential nutrients and health-promoting properties.

 Spirulina is a natural algae powder that contains a powerful combination of protein, antioxidants, B-vitamins, iron and other nutrients.
 Spirulina has a unique, deeply rich color that is the result of a specific pigment known as phycocyanin.
 The phycocyanin is primarily responsible for spirulina's wide-ranging health benefits, including its antioxidant count and nutrient density.

 Spirulina is grown around the world, from Hawaii to Mexico and Africa, and is similar to other sea vegetables such as kelp and chlorella in terms of nutritional makeup.

 To date, there are over 1,200 peer-reviewed, scientific articles that have detailed spirulina's wide range of health benefits.
 So how exactly can it help you?
 Let's take a look at the top five ways spirulina can benefit you.